Kava-Labs/switch/README.md

 - [x] Integration of the top three cryptocurrencies
 - [x] Mainnet
+- [x] Cards for ERC-20 tokens, such as DAI
 - [ ] Custom connectors
 - [ ] Peer-to-peer payments
-- [ ] Cards for ERC-20 tokens, such as Dai

 ## License